🎉

 Draup’s research estimates that you must offer between 1.23X–1.44X of base pay to unlock access to 75–90% of the talent pool at a tech talent hotspot in the US.

-Knowing this information will help you prepare better job descriptions that attract the right kind of talent.
-But there’s more to it than that.
+AI talent acquisition platforms can help you use this data to prepare better job descriptions that attract the right kind of talent.
+But there’s more to it than that—you can also identify adjacent skills where base pay is lower and use reskilling to bridge the gap.

 Understand what your peers are known for